paschalc24/SCRUMberlandFarms/README.md

         - Documentation can be found here: https://pypi.org/project/psycopg2/
         - From their website: "Psycopg is the most popular PostgreSQL database adapter for the Python programming language."
         - Used to perform SQL transactions with a PostgreSQL backed database.
-        - installed with "pip install psycopg2"
+        - installed with "pip install psycopg2-binary"

+# API Documentation

+## Goals API

+-